parmarjh/Logistic-Regression-on-Amazon-Review/README.md

 ## Observations ##

-1. From the Sparsity and F1 Score plot, it can be identified that Performance & Sparsity is the best when Log (Lambda) is between 1 and 2. i.e. Lambda = 10ˆ1 ~ 10ˆ2 = 10 ~ 100.
+1. From the Sparsity and F1 Score plot, it can be identified that **Performance & Sparsity is the best when Log (Lambda) is between 1 and 2**. i.e. Lambda = 10ˆ1 ~ 10ˆ2 = 10 ~ 100.
 The lambda values obtained via plotting method is almost same as the lambda value found out by GridSearchCV and RandomSearchCV.
 (Please note that, Sparsity = # of non-zero elements, in this project).

-2. It has also been noticed that, with increasing lambda, the sparsity (# of non-zero elements) has been decreasing steadily.
-This is an expected behaviour, as L1 regularization is used.
+2. It has also been noticed that, **with increasing lambda, the sparsity (# of non-zero elements) has been decreasing steadily**.
+This is an expected behaviour, as **L1 regularization** is used.

 3. The Lambda values found by GridSearchCV and RandomizedSearchCV are near, only when the range of "C" values is set within a narrow range, around optimum. i.e. if the optimal C = 1 (as per GridSearchCV), then by setting C as a uniform distribution between 0 and 4 will yield C = 1 (+/- 0.05) approximately, within say, 100 iterations.
 But if C value is set as a uniform distribution between 0 and say, 10000, then the error in C value is found to be very high.

-4. Alternatively, if the range of C value is wide, to arrive at optimal C, we need to increase the number of iterations significantly.
+4. Alternatively, **if the range of C value is wide, to arrive at optimal C, we need to increase the number of iterations** significantly.
 It is seen that, when iterations are increased from 100 to 1000, the C value is converging to optimum.
-But the time complexity of such an approach would be much higher.
+But the **time complexity of such an approach would be much higher**.